george-kuanli-peng/usb-xcopy/README.md

 1. OS: Windows 10
 1. Python 3.6+
-    - To install a portable distribution of Python, follow these steps:
-        1. Download zipped file from here: https://sourceforge.net/projects/portable-python/
-        1. Double-click on the file and extract the files on your computer
-        1. Go to the extracted folder, and double-click on the "Console-Launcher" icon, and run the command `python --version` in the window.
-If something like "Python 3.x.x" is printed on the screen, the installtion is complete.
 1. Python packages:
     - In the python console, run the command `pip install pywin32 WMI`